 Description of the Payment

-Individuals will receive the maximum payment if the household’s adjusted gross income (AGI) is less than:
+Individuals will receive the maximum payment if the household’s adjusted gross income (AGI) in tax year 2020 (or 2019 if a return for 2020 has not been filed) is less than:

 - $75,000 for individuals or married couples filing separately